zackpyle/etch-docs/docs/docs/dynamic-data/dynamic-data-keys.md

 ## Generic Meta Field Support

-Custom fields created registered to WordPress can be accessed with the `meta` extension.
+Custom fields registered to WordPress can be accessed with the `meta` extension.

 For example, `item.meta.field_id` in a loop or `this.meta.field_id` in a template.

-## Advanced Custom Fields (ACF) Support
+## Third-Party Custom Fields

-Custom fields created with Advanced Custom Fields can be accessed with the `acf` extension.
+Etch integrates with third-party custom field solutions like Advanced Custom Fields (ACF).

-For example, `item.acf.field_id` in a loop or `this.acf.field_id` in a template.
+For detailed information on working with third-party custom fields, see the [Custom Fields](/integrations/custom-fields) section in Integrations.

 ## Tips
 - Some keys (like `author`, `template`) are objects.
 Their data can be accessed via their sub-keys (e.g., `author.name`, `template.slug`).